 With Plex premium pass, stream live TV from various channels like FOX, CBS, NBC, ABC, etc. Further, you should ensure that you have an antenna and digital tuner support.
-Above all, you can limit your kids accessing media contents with the parental control support of Plex for Raspberry Pi 4.
+Above all, you can limit your kids accessing media content with the parental control support of Plex for Raspberry Pi 4.
 Other notable premium features include early access, offline access, Plex Pass Perks, Plex DVR, timeline view, and more.

 Steps to Install Plex on Raspberry Pi [All Models]